elasticpath/elasticpath-dev/docs/commerce-cloud/rule-promotions/rule-promotions-api/cart-rule-promotions/create-a-cart-percent-custom-attribute-rule-promotion.md

 ### Body

-For descriptions about the fields, refer to [Rules Promotion API overview](/docs/commerce-cloud/rule-promotions/rule-promotions-api/rule-promotions-api-overview).
+For descriptions about the other fields, refer to [Rules Promotion API overview](/docs/commerce-cloud/rule-promotions/rule-promotions-api/rule-promotions-api-overview).

 {% table %}